-“Every body remains in a state of rest or uniform motion (constant velocity) unless it is acted upon by an external unbalanced force" ~ Newton’s First Law.
+“Every object remains in a state of rest or uniform motion unless it is acted upon by an external unbalanced force.” ~ Newton’s First Law.

-Well, but how can you take that first step?
-How can you face something you don’t know very well how to manage?
+How can you overcome that blockage and take that first step?
+How can you deal with something you don’t quite know how to handle?

-- So now you have your goal or problem—understanding it as a discrepancy between the actual state of things and the desired—well defined.
-Now, what is the first action needed to achieve the objective?
-That is, what is the first step you should take?
-Probably many things will come to your mind, but only one is the true next step on which you must focus.
+- You have already defined the problem—understanding the problem as a discrepancy between the real state of things and the desired one—.
+Now, what’s the first action you can take to achieve the goal?
+What might be the first step to take?
+Several things will come to mind, but only one is the true next step on which you must focus.
 That’s your next action.
 Write down the rest of the things on a list that you’ll put on hold, so that you’re not distracted by them.